 One time I saw this dreadful scarring on a horse’s inside thigh about two feet diameter.
 It was black and hard.
 I taught the owner this technique and he did what I said with enthusiasm and caring.
 Within one week when I returned it was all new young flesh and when another week had gone by all the hair had grown back.
 There you go.

-This technique can also be used for new scar tissue to speed the healing and prevent scar formation.
+This technique can also be used for new scar tissue to speed the healing and prevent scar formation as in torn tendons.
 As moxa stimulates the immune system it can be used lightly with fresh wounds after a certain time to prevent sepsis but one must be careful not to let it get too hot, and also if there is existing inflammation.
-It is not recommended if there is much inflammation with swelling.
+It is not recommended if there is much inflammation with swelling or proud flesh.

 The author Allan Moffatt has trained as a human acupuncturist.
 He has been practising equine acupuncture with traditional Chinese methods for more than twenty years and has a good understanding of the underlying processes involved.
 He teaches these via his online courses.
 He is the author of Equine Acupuncture And Acupressure Reference Manual. available at